-In July 2020, the POA issued amendments to TFRS 3 Business combinations.
+In July 2020, POA issued amendments to TFRS 3 Business combinations.
 The amendments are intended to replace to a reference to a previous version of the Conceptual Framework (the 1989 Framework) with a reference to the current version issued in March 2018 (the Conceptual Framework) without significantly changing requirements of TFRS 3.
 At the same time, the amendments add a new paragraph to TFRS 3 to clarify that contingent assets do not qualify for recognition at the acquisition date.
-The amendments issued to TFRS 3 which are effective for periods beginning on or after 1 January 2022 and must be applied prospectively.
-Earlier application is permitted if, at the same time or earlier, an entity also applies all of the amendments contained in the Amendments to References to the Conceptual Framework in TFRS standards (2018 Version).
-The Group is in the process of assessing the impact of the amendments on financial position or performance of the Company.
+The amendments must be applied prospectively.